mpuening/learn-jpa-hibernate/README.md

 #### How to Better Control Data with Projections

-Another way the N+1 problem manifests itself is by relationships being traversed when serializing a entity into JSON.
+Another way the N+1 problem manifests itself is by relationships being traversed when serializing an entity into JSON.
 In order to not traverse unintended relationships, one can define projections.
 A projection is implemented via an interface that specifies exactly what data should be returned to a client.